 The Commission finalized the interim disclosure requirements in a rulemaking process.
 A Notice of Proposed Rulemaking ("NOPR") appeared in the D.C.
-Register on July 11, 2008, proposing rules governing the submission of fuel mix and emission disclosure reports and replacing the interim regulations recommended by the Retail Competition Working Group and later adopted by the Commission in Order No. 12765 (issued June 13, 2003), as well as other Commission directives.
+Register on July 11, 2008, proposing rules governing the submission of fuel mix and emission disclosure reports by the Potomac Electric Power Company ("Pepco") and electricity suppliers and replacing the interim regulations recommended by the Retail Competition Working Group and later adopted by the Commission in Order No. 12765 (issued June 13, 2003), as well as other Commission directives.
 No comments were filed in response to the NOPR.
 A Notice of Final Rulemaking appeared in the D.C.
 Register on September 12, 2008, adopting the rules that appeared in the NOPR.
 The rulemaking notices are also included in Attachment 1.
 As a result of the final rules, electricity suppliers will provide more supplier-specific information about their fuel mix and will supply data about carbon dioxide, nitrogen oxide and sulfur dioxide emissions in pounds per megawatt hour.
 In the past, electricity suppliers generally submitted the PJM system mix information, which offers no differentiation among suppliers.